The Cost of Biohacking for Focus: Supplements, Tech, and Tests

 The Vielight Neuro ($1,700+) uses photobiomodulation (near-infrared light) to stimulate mitochondrial function in the brain.
 While expensive, it is a one-time purchase.
 For a cheaper alternative, Brain.fm ($50/year) uses functional music backed by neuroscience to guide the brain into "Flow" states via neural phase-locking.
 It’s a low-cost, high-reward entry point for deep work.

-Case Studies in ROI
+ROI Case Studies

 Case Study 1: The Quantified Founder